Lana - My Jeep Build

 Ok the skid plate system was not cooperating at all...
 Shit is so heavy and trying to line stuff up was not happening.
 But with the use of a floor jack and extra hands from my dad we got it started before calling it a night.
 Next morning, I went at it again with a different approach, which was so much smoother.
 Then when I was doing final torquing the wrench slipped off and bashed me in the forehead.
 Splitting it open and popped my safety glasses clean off..
 Nothing a little super glue could not fix :)

 Now for the "easy" diff cover install.
 Again, got the Poison Spyder Bombshell diff covers RAW, which I painted them with POR 15.
 These sucker are beefy as heck and I pained mine all black, don't like to stand out.
 So the easy install goes: loosen the bolts, scrape the gasket off, spray the gears down, install, and fill them up back up with oil.
 Sounds easy right!
 Well on the rear of my Rubicon has the track bar that bends around the diff.
 There is no clearance to get a socket or wrench onto one of the bolts.
 Plus they over molded/constructed the material around the bolts, which I get adds protection, but they didn't leave enough space to fit a box end wench.
 So I had to remove my passenger rear wheel and disconnect the track back...
-Not something I did not want to do at 7:30PM two days before I was going Jeeping.
+Not something I wanted to do two days before I was going Jeeping.
 But whatever got to do what you got to do.

 Stage 4: So Much More Room for Activities!